The Prevent Defense

 BE OBJECTIVE ABOUT YOUR BUSINESS

 It’s easy to get caught up in “busyness,” not business, when you start out.
+This is one of the more common mistakes.
 Spending your days looking like a business doesn’t generate sales or income.
 If you spend the bulk of your precious time setting up your work space, organizing your files, torturing over business card designs or surfing the Internet, you’re doing busyness, not business.
 Ideally, everything you do in your day should relate to getting sales, filling orders, completing projects and collecting money for those sales.
 Know what your hard business costs (rent, payroll, etc.) and soft costs (office supplies, travel) are so you can be sure that your cash flow stays positive.

 PAY YOUR BILLS AND TAXES ON TIME